Algebraic independence of solutions to multiple Lotka-Volterra systems: Introduction

 where $P^{\delta}$ is the polynomial obtained by applying $\delta$ to the coefficients of $P$.
 A polynomial $P$ is \emph{invariant} if it divides $\mathcal{L}_s(P)$ in $K[X,Y]$, and an \emph{invariant curve} is the zero set of the ideal generated by a non-zero invariant polynomial.

 The connection between strong minimality and invariant curves can now be stated as follows: \emph{the system \ref{some system} is strongly minimal if and only if for any differential field extension $K$ of $\mathbb{C}$, there are no invariant curves over $K$.} Thus, showing strong minimality amounts to a full classification of invariant algebraic curves, over arbitrary differential field extensions.
+Note that if the system \ref{some system} has finitely many invariant curves, we obtain a strongly minimal set by removing these invariant curves.
+This is what happens for the Lotka-Volterra systems: the set of non-degenerate points is obtained by removing the invariant curves $X= 0$ and $Y = 0$.

-The present article further studies the algebraic transcendence properties of solutions of Lotka-Volterra systems through the realization of two main goals: \begin{itemize} \item prove strong minimality of the classical and 2d Lotka-Volterra systems in the remaining open case of $\frac{b}{d} \in \mathbb{Q}$ (but $b \neq d$ in the classical case), \item classify the possible algebraic relations between solutions of different Lotka-Volterra systems. \end{itemize}
+The present article further studies the algebraic transcendence properties of solutions of Lotka-Volterra systems through the realization of two main goals: \begin{itemize} \item prove strong minimality of the classical Lotka-Volterra systems in the remaining open case of $\frac{b}{d} \in \mathbb{Q}$ but $b \neq d$, \item classify the possible algebraic relations between solutions of different Lotka-Volterra systems. \end{itemize}

-For the first point, the key new input is a theorem of Jaoui \cite[Theorem D]{jaoui2023density} which reduces the problem to the computation of complex invariant curves, already established by Duan and Nagloo \cite{duan2025algebraic}.
+For the first point, the key new input is a theorem of Jaoui \cite[Theorem D]{jaoui2023density} which reduces the problem to the classification of complex invariant curves, already established by Duan and Nagloo \cite{duan2025algebraic}.

-For the second point, note that there are obvious transformations between solution sets of Lotka-Volterra equations: the set $LV_{a,b,c,d}$ is in bijection with $LV_{1,b,1,d}$ through $x \to cx$ and $y \to ay$, and in bijection with $LV_{c,d,a,b}$ through $x \to y$ and $y \to x$.
-We prove that these are the only possible relations between solutions of classical Lotka-Volterra systems.
-Combining this with strong minimality, we obtain the following, which is Theorem \ref{theo: ortho-desin} below:
+For the second point, note that there are obvious transformations between solution sets of Lotka-Volterra equations: the set $LV_{a,b,c,d}$ is in bijection with $LV_{1,b,1,d}$ through $(x,y) \to (cx,ay)$, and in bijection with $LV_{c,d,a,b}$ through $(x,y) \to (y,x)$.
+Using strong minimality and model-theoretic techniques, we prove that these are the only possible relations between solutions of classical Lotka-Volterra systems.
+This is our main result, which is Theorem \ref{theo: main-theo}:

-\begin{thmx} Let $LV_{a_i,b_i,c_i,d_i}$ be Lotka-Volterra systems
+\begin{thmx} Let $LV_{a_i,b_i,c_i,d_i}, 1 \leq i \leq n$ be Lotka-Volterra systems